Virginia Beach Surf & Rescue Museum: The Seatack Station and the wreck of the Dictator

 The men on the ship saw the failed attempts of the Lyle gun and threw a wooden cask over board with a line attached.
 The cask made it to shore and the surfman placed the line for the breeches buoy in the cask.
-The crew of the Diktator rigged the line to their ship and prepared for the breeches buoy to be brought out to the ship.
+The crew of the Dictator rigged the line to their ship and prepared for the breeches buoy to be brought out to the ship.
 The breeches buoy is a life-ring with "britches" sewn onto the ring.
 The device would be placed on a hawser line and between the crew of the ship and the surfmen they would transport victims of shipwrecks from ship to shore.

-The surfmen managed to bring three members of the Diktator safely to the beach, before wreckage of the ship tangled the hawser lines.
+The surfmen managed to bring three members of the Dictator safely to the beach, before wreckage of the ship tangled the hawser lines.
 The crew of the ship and the surfmen worried that time was running out for more rescues, because night was falling quickly.
-The Captain of the Diktator decided that he and his crew had to get off the ship soon.
-The Captain lowered a boat from the Diktator with four crew members.
+The Captain of the Dictator decided that he and his crew had to get off the ship soon.
+The Captain lowered a boat from the Dictator with four crew members.
 The small boat capsized in the large waves and the crew was now in the cold water.
 The crew started to swim for shore and the large waves pushed them into the shore.
 The surfmen had made fires on the beach to alert any survivors to their location.
-Robinson tells how miraculously all four Diktator crew members made it to the beach; alive.
-He also details how the Captain of the Diktator made his way to the beach.
+Robinson tells how miraculously all four Dictator crew members made it to the beach; alive.
+He also details how the Captain of the Dictator made his way to the beach.
 The Captain survived, but others did not, including his wife and their four-year-old son.
 The Captain tells how he decided to attempt to swim to the shore.
 He took a ladder from the ship and placed life-preservers on the ladder.
 The Captain, his wife, and their son would hold onto the ladder and hopefully be washed to the shore.
 A wave broke over the ladder and he did not see his wife again.
 The Captain heard his son crying and told him to hold his breath when a big wave broke over them.
 A large wave came and broke over the two and that was the last time he saw his son.

-The Captain was the last survivor of the Diktator.
+The Captain was the last survivor of the Dictator.
 A total of ten people survived but the ship was a total loss, with eight people drowned.
-In 1962 the Norwegian town of Moss sent a replica of the figurehead from the Diktator to the residents of Virginia Beach.
-A plaque on the figurehead tells how the people of Moss, Norway, commemorate all who perished during the rescue of the Diktator The figurehead is approximately 100 yd north of the Old Coast Guard Station Museum.
+In 1962 the Norwegian town of Moss sent a replica of the figurehead from the Dictator to the residents of Virginia Beach.
+A plaque on the figurehead tells how the people of Moss, Norway, commemorate all who perished during the rescue of the Dictator The figurehead is approximately 100 yd north of the Old Coast Guard Station Museum.